Boscán Field: Trapping mechanism

 The productive section in the field is associated with a regional unconformity between the Oligocene Icotea Formation and the older Eocene sandstones.
 Shales and other tight formations in the Icotea Formation provide the trap preventing vertical migration.
 On the east side of the field a large strike-slip fault provides additional trapping of oil, preventing it from moving laterally to the east.

 Production

 Boscán Field has produced over 1.6 Goilbbl of oil, less than 6% of oil in place.
 There have been a total of 950 oil wells drilled in the field with approximately 525 active wells as of December, 2015.
 Current production is approximately 110,000 barrels per day.
 The reservoir drive is a combination of weak aquifer drive on the south flank, solution gas expansion, and gravity drainage.
 Produced water is currently injected at a rate of approximately 90,000 barrels per day for pressure maintenance support.
+To increase oil production, the shallower northern part of the Boscán Field was used.
+Chevron used steam injection, waterflooding, and diluent and solvent injection for these experiments.
+Results show that these methods had significant upside oil recovery potential.